gevorggalstyan/sotto/README.md

 - **System-wide accessibility**: Works in any application across macOS
 - **Multiple hotkey support**: Use either `Option+Space` or `Ctrl+Option+Space` to trigger recording
 - **Local transcription**: Uses Whisper AI models running locally on your Mac with Metal GPU acceleration
+- **Privacy first**: All processing happens on-device.
+No data is sent to the cloud.
 - **Multiple model options**: Choose from various Whisper models (tiny, base, small, medium, large) with different speed/accuracy trade-offs
 - **Multilingual support**: Models without ".en" suffix support transcription from multiple languages, automatically translating to English
 - **Automatic text insertion**: Transcribed text is automatically inserted at your cursor position
+- **Automatic model recovery**: Periodic background checks ensure the recommended model is always available
 - **Menu bar integration**: Lives in your menu bar for easy access to settings

 ## How It Works